Izenda7Series/docs/ui/doc_report_designer_map.rst

 .. note::

-   If the **Show Preview section in Configuration Mode** checkbox (In Others tab in Advanced Settings) is ticked then The Preview section will not be displayed for following pop-ups:
+   If the **Show Preview section in Configuration Mode** checkbox (In Others tab in Advanced Settings) is unticked then The Preview section will not be displayed for following pop-ups:

       \- Map Border Settings |br|
       \- Map Background Color Settings |br|